Winewood Thaler Park

 Overview

-Winewood Thaler Park is a 1.72-acre neighborhood park located between Winewood Avenue and Thaler Avenue connected by an accessible asphalt walk.
+Winewood Thaler Park is a 1.72-acre neighborhood park located between Winewood Avenue and Thaler Avenue, just east of Stadium Boulevard and north of Liberty St on the city's west side.
 View the Ann Arbor Parks and Nature Areas map for location context.
 The park contains a basketball court, play structure, sand play area, swing set, picnic table, benches and small open field area.
 There are two separate playground areas: an area featuring a sand pit and swing set, in the northern section of the park off Winewood Avenue, and a playground featuring a play structure and merry-go-round near the center of the park.
 There is also a small nature area with a woodchip trail.
-The park features small native wildflower and edible landscaping gardens.
+The park features a small native wildflower garden and an edible landscaping garden.
+A paved path runs through the parking connecting between Winewood and Thaler Avenue, which receives winter snow clearing.

 Park Notices